 The box is made of a 1 x 9 pine board and a 6 mm MDF.
 Large and sturdy, good for storing anything and everything.
-I wanted to try out 2 router bits to cut self locking corners, I had used them in the past with rather bad results and this time I just double made sure that they were not going to work for me.
-Before throwing them away I had to give them the last chance, or at least one of them as the other one works using the same principle.
-I started with cutting the 1 x 9 board roughly into more manageable lengths using my circular saw.
+I wanted to try out 2 router bits to cut self-locking corners, I had used them in the past with rather bad results and this time I just double made sure that they were not going to work for me.
+Before throwing them away I had to give them a last chance, or at least one of them as the other one works using the same principle.
+I started by cutting the 1 x 9 board roughly into more manageable lengths using my circular saw.
 I also cut a couple of small test pieces.
 The corners could be cut using a drawer locking bit or a mitre locking bit – I chose the first option.
 It wasn’t hard to set the bit height and the fence position, it only took me 3 attempts and I got it perfectly aligned.
-The problem I had always encountered was tear-out on pieces run vertically against the fence.
+The problem I had always encountered was tear-out on pieces running vertically against the fence.
 This could be caused by the grain direction, setting the spinning speed too high or not using a zero clearance fence (which I made in the next step).
 Keeping that in mind I used a marking knife to score a deep line; once the setup was done I knew exactly where to score.
-That way I separated the fibres and that was supposed to help cut a clean edge.
+That way I separated the fibres and which was supposed to help cut a clean edge.
 That was only a theory and it sadly didn’t work.
 I didn’t give up and clamped another board behind the fence, then moved the fence forward and cut a zero clearance, perfectly fitted slot.
 That didn’t work either.
 Each time I got terrible tear-out.
 Maybe that was just me, other people use these bits and get good results, but not me.
 I liked the look of these joints, though, so I decided to recreate them using a table saw – that was a very good decision.

 I cut all 3 pieces to size on my table saw and prepared for cutting a series of slots.
 I set the blade height and the fence position using router test pieces as templates.
 It worked very well and helped me visualise the joints.
-I only had to move the fence a couple times from left to right and I got the joints cut, with a perfect fit and absolutely no tear-out at all.
+I only had to move the fence a couple of times from left to right and I got the joints cut, with a perfect fit and absolutely no tear-out at all.

 I did a quick sanding of the inside, tried a dry fit and since it was looking good, I glued it up and let it dry overnight.

 The next day I cut a rebate using my router table.
 The bit was very big and almost completely filled out the base, leaving just a 1 mm gap!
-But it had to be that actual bit – radius of 35 mm (1 3/8″).
+But it had to be that actual bit – a radius of 35 mm (1 3/8″).
 Once the rebates were done I drilled 40 mm holes for the handles (just over 1.5″) and rounded them over with my router.
 Then I did another sanding and applied a single coat of boiled linseed oil.
 That way the base was done and I moved onto the sides.
 I cut 2 pieces of MDF on my table saw and then shaped the corners.
-I only sanded 1 of them and the remaining 7 were cut with a router and a flush trim bit.
+I only sanded 1 of them and the remaining 7 were cut with a router and a flush-trim bit.
 I did some experiments with applying an oil finish to MDF in the past, and it’s all looking good so far.
 MDF needs only a small amount of oil, applied quickly and evenly.
 I normally use a lightly wet cloth for this purpose and work fast with circular motions.
 No problems whatsoever.
 I used the same technique to finish these 2 MDF sides as well.

 Once all the parts dried a little, I simply put them together using small nails and to protect the bottom I installed 4 gliders.
 The box got another, light coat of oil and was set aside to dry.